roc-lang/roc/design/editor/editor-ideas.md

 ## Tutorials

-- Inclusion of step-by-step tutrials in Roc libraries, platforms or business specific code.
+- Inclusion of step-by-step tutorials in Roc libraries, platforms or business specific code.
 - Having to set up your own website for a tutorial can be a lot of work, making it easy to make quality tutorials would make for a more delightful experience.

 ## High performance